-The mission of the Child Support Services Division is to collect and distribute child support.
+The mission of the Child Support Services Division is to collect and disburse child support.

 - Improve the environment necessary for increased collections.

-- Improve the efficiency of distributing child support.
+- Improve the efficiency of disbursing child support.

 - Improve customer service.